A Complete Review: Hydropool’s Signature and Serenity Hot Tub Collections

 There’s one other element to the decision:

-• One pump will be cheaper to pay for upfront, but it will cost you more on an ongoing basis.
+• One pump will be cheaper to pay for upfront, but it will cost you more on an ongoing basis because that pump is working harder.

 • Two pumps is the opposite: It costs you more when you buy the hot tub, but is cheaper to operate, as the pumps are not taxed as hard.
 One pump runs your jets, and the other circulates the water.